double-0-stefan/vae_prednet/README.md

 # pc_cnn in vae_prednet
 Maell's vae_prednet code, with my additions, including pn_cnn

-* To do: variable learning rate
+* To do:
+    add precisions to descending cascades